Pulover/PuloversMacroCreator/Documentation/About.md

 * Added option to change color of the rectangle of Image/Pixel Search area and Screenshots tool.
 * Added *Insert Comment Block* to "Edit Comment" window.
 * Added option to comment out unchecked rows in Preview/Exported scripts.
-* Added translations to Arabic and Thai.
+* Added new translations.
-* Added Language editor in *Settings* window.
+* Added Language editor in *Settings* window with submit form.
 * Languages files are now kept in the Lang folder and can be added, modified or removed.
 * Updated "Loop, File" and "Loop, Reg" to new format with "Mode" parameter.
 * Changed "List Variables" to display User-Defined variables only.